 Ian Belshaw - Indie Author

-A tale of two conflicted and passionate men told as a timeless tribute to the great Australian country, people, and recent history of a glorified past...
+A tale of two men and the recent history of a glorified past...

 Who inspires you?

 I'm inspired by the world around me, by wild Australian landscapes and stoic human nature.
 I'm inspired by people who aim to accomplish, improve and discover.
 In terms of authors, I am inspired by William Faulkner, Cormac McCarthy, John Steinbeck, HP Lovecraft, Ernest Hemingway, Flannery O'Connor, Isak Dinesen, Ambrose Bierce, Henry Lawson, Banjo Patterson and more.

 This is my first.

 When did you first realise you wanted to be a writer?

 It was never a calculated decision.
 When I was a teenager, I wrote a lot of poetry and had dreams of seeing this published, but thankfully (in hindsight) it never saw the light of day.
 It has only been in the last five years that I've decided to focus on prose and explore what I can achieve with words that don’t rhyme.

 How long does it take you to write a book?

 This one took around 6 months from start to finish.
 The next one: who knows!